derekfrye/sql-middleware/docs/Benchmarks.md

 - Currently excluded from the default `criterion_main!`, so it runs only when you enable the `libsql` feature and rewire the benchmark entry point.

 ## Single-row lookup benchmark flow (`benches/bench_rusqlite_single_row_lookup.rs`)
-This comparison focuses on per-call overhead for different client layers when fetching individual rows by primary key:
+This comparison focuses on per-call overhead for the rusqlite baseline versus the middleware when fetching individual rows by primary key:
 1. On first use, build a deterministic SQLite file with `row_count` entries and a shuffled list of ids.
 2. `rusqlite` baseline: open a single `rusqlite::Connection`, prepare a cached statement, and loop over the id list with `query_row`, mapping results into `BenchRow`.
 3. `sql_middleware` path: construct a `ConfigAndPool`, borrow a pooled connection, and call `execute_select` for each id while recycling a `RowValues` buffer.
 The returned `ResultSet` converts into the same `BenchRow` struct.
-4. `sqlx` path: create a `SqlitePool`, then issue `query_as` lookups for each id using the async driver stack.

 Throughput is reported as lookups per iteration.
 Adjust `BENCH_LOOKUPS` (or `BENCH_ROWS`) to scale the workload.

+### SQLx harness (`bench-harnesses/sqlx_lookup`)
+- Builds the same deterministic dataset (same seed and schema) using SQLx.
+- Benchmarks `SqlitePool` + `query_as` lookups over the shuffled id list.
+- Lives outside the main crate so it can track the latest SQLx release without conflicting with `rusqlite`'s `libsqlite3-sys` requirements.
+- Run it with `cargo bench --manifest-path bench-harnesses/sqlx_lookup/Cargo.toml -- --save-baseline latest` (optionally setting `CRITERION_HOME` as above).

 ## Interpreting results
 - Treat `database_benchmark` output as a proxy for raw insert bandwidth of each backend/driver pair; it does not capture higher-level middleware helpers such as `QueryAndParams` or cross-backend abstractions.
-- Treat `bench_rusqlite_single_row_lookup` output as the relative overhead of routing a point lookup through each client layer (rusqlite, middleware, SQLx).
-All flows share the same dataset and decoding logic so differences primarily reflect connection dispatch, parameter conversion, and result materialisation cost.
+- Treat `bench_rusqlite_single_row_lookup` output as the relative overhead of routing a point lookup through the middleware versus calling rusqlite directly.
+Both flows share the same dataset and decoding logic so the difference primarily reflects connection dispatch, parameter conversion, and result materialisation cost.
+- Treat the SQLx harness output as a parallel data point for the same workload; compare its metrics with `rusqlite`/middleware results to gauge how your middleware stacks up against a modern async client.
 - When designing additional benchmarks, decide whether you want engine-level comparisons (like the bulk inserts) or API-level comparisons (like the single-row lookup) and structure the workload accordingly.